joshbegley/nyt-latest/README.md

 `The Cy Young winner knows the Mets and Dodgers spent boatloads in the offseason but said: "I like our chances as much as anybody."`\
 https://nytimes.com/athletic/6132179/2025/02/12/braves-chris-sale-interview/

-**FEMA Seizes $80 Million in Approved Funding for N.Y.C.
-Migrant Shelters**\
+**New York Got $80 Million for Migrants.
+The White House Took It Back.**\
-`The comptroller’s office, which first noticed the missing money, said that the federal agency had unilaterally taken the funds from the city’s accounts.`\
+`The New York City comptroller’s office, which first noticed the missing money, said that the Federal Emergency Management Agency had unilaterally taken the funds from the city’s accounts.`\
 https://nytimes.com/2025/02/12/nyregion/doge-migrant-hotel-shelters.html

 **Flu Cases Are Surging**\